 There are various kinds of risk and the risk management deals with their timely identification, assessment and proper handling.
 The types of risk management differ on the basis of the nature of operations of a particular organization and other factors like its overall goals and performance.
-All these risk management processes play a significant role behind the growth of an organization in the long run.
+All these types of financial risk management processes and risk management reports play a significant role behind the growth of an organization in the long run.

 Commercial enterprises apply various forms of risk management procedures to handle different risks because they face a variety of risks while carrying out their business operations.
 Effective handling of risk ensures the successful growth of an organization.

-Various types of risk management can be categorized as follows:
+Different types of Risk Management can be categorized as follows:

 Enterprise Risk Management: